nextsimhub/nextsimdg/docs/installation.rst

 Compilation on Ubuntu
 ---------------------

-You must have root priviledge :
+You must have root privilege :

 .. code::